Tencent/phxpaxos/README.md

   * Supporting more than one state-machines in a single PhxPaxos Instance.
   * Supporting recover checkpoint by snapshot+paxoslog automatically.
   * Implementing Master election as a state-machine embedded in PhxPaxos
-  * Implementing reconfiguration as a states-machine embedded in PhxPaxos
+  * Implementing reconfiguration as a state-machine embedded in PhxPaxos
   * Using signature algorithm embedded in PhxPaxos to recognise invalid hosts.
   * Using checksum to verifying the data consistency of increment data in realtime.
   * Implementing Network, Stroage, Monitor, Logging module as a plugin, they can be implemented customly
   * Supporting overload protection in a self-adaption way.

-# Limitation
+# Limitations
-  * A PhxPaxos instance can only be run in one process( multi-thread supported )。
+  * Only a single process (possibly multi-threaded) can run a PhxPaxos instance at a time.
-  * No RPC support.
+  * There is no client-server support builtin to the library.
+An application that needs such support will have to wrap their own server around the library.
   * PhxPaxos can only be run on Linux 64bit platform.

 # Performance